top of page

 4. Submit all applications and permits.
 After data collection and subsequent engineering design (if necessary), providers or their vendors need to get permission to build out communication systems both overhead and underground.

-Building it out (and as-built documentation).
-OSP construction is the process by which those new communication lines get fully implemented.
-An important step for safety and record-keeping is the post-construction inspections or documentation
+OSP construction is the process by which those new communication lines are fully implemented.
+An important step for safety and record-keeping is the post-construction inspections (or PCI).
+PCI goes back and checks construction after it's been completed to make sure that the engineering design was followed and no new safety violations or concerns have been created.

 We created Katapult Pro to help reduce some of the burdens of OSP design.
 With Katapult Pro, teams can map out routes before data collection, gather essential data for permitting, call make ready, and perform pole loading analysis in real-time.
 OSP design is essential for telecommunications.
 So we’ve created a solution that makes this task easier, letting you focus on your talents on building excellent engineering.